Self-Publishing as a UK Author

 This is stating the obvious, but make sure the novel is in the best state it can be.
 There is no point going through the complicated and time consuming steps that follow if you haven’t got a good product to sell or you’re still on your first draft.

 This is the way I write.
 I do the first draft and edit as I write.
-By the time I finish that draft and send it to my editors, it would have gone through several edits during the writing process itself.
+By the time I finish that draft and send it to my editor, it would have gone through several edits during the writing process itself.
 There are many advocates of the “write your first draft as fast as you can and don’t edit as you write”.
 I tried that.
 It didn’t work for me.
 The thought of producing a messy first draft riddled with punctuation and grammar errors and plot/character inconsistencies landed me in a creative block.
 Also, I am what author James Scott Bell characterizes as a tweener in his fabulous book “Write Your Novel From the Middle”.
 I outline to some extent but I also write on the fly.
 Doing research and editing during writing is where I get new plot ideas.
 Bottom line, messy first drafts require several thorough edits and I believe the way I write achieves an editor-ready manuscript in the same amount of time it takes the fast, first draft writer to get there.
-Rewriting and producing the final draft following my editors’ feedback only takes me 1-2 weeks.
+Rewriting and producing the final draft following my editors’ feedback only takes me about a week.
 By then, I would also have had 2-4 weeks break from the novel (during which time I would work on another project) and I then approach it with a fresh pair of eyes.
-The final proofread takes another week.
+The final proofread takes a few days.
 After that, the book goes to my advance review team or beta-reader team for final feedback prior to publication.
 It’s good practice to provide your beta-readers/advance reviewers with a list of instructions and questions to answer.
 One easy way to do this is to make a shareable Google document that they can access.

 Since I am currently still a part-time writer, it usually takes me about 6-8 months to write a 100k words novel.
 If I wrote full time, I could probably do this in 3-4 months.

 Expect to pay from £500 to £1500, sometimes even more, for editing.
 Most authors want full developmental edit rather than a quick proofread.
 Note that professional beta readers/proofreaders will charge a fee.
 Contact at least two or three editors and proofreaders and ask for quotes before you make a decision on who to go with.
 My editor for my first novel was John Jarrold.
-I have subsequently worked with Liam Carnahan of Invisible Ink Editing, and Sara Litchfield from Right Ink on the Wall.
+I subsequently worked with Liam Carnahan of Invisible Ink Editing, and now exclusively work with Sara Litchfield from Right Ink on the Wall.
 Their editing packages also included the final proofread.

 The above is MY writing and editing process.
 Every author will have a different one.
 If you feel your method is not working for you, create another one.
 It takes time to find out what will suit you best.